c-eng/holberton-system_engineering-devops/0x00-shell_basics/README.md

 15 - moves files which start with uppercase letters
 16 - purges files which end with ~
 17 - creates a specific directory tree
+18 - lists files and directories in a specified way